arvidn/libtorrent/docs/features.rst

 the malicious or buggy peer when a piece fails, and it will take longer to re-download it and take more tries before the piece succeeds the larger the pieces are.

-The piece size in regular torrents is a tradeoff between the size of the .torrent file itself and the piece size.
+The piece size in regular torrents is a trade-off between the size of the .torrent file itself and the piece size.
 Often, for files that are 4 GB, the piece size is 2 or 4 MB, just to avoid making the .torrent file too big.

-Merkle torrents solves these problems by removing the tradeoff between .torrent size and piece size.
+Merkle torrents solves these problems by removing the trade-off between .torrent size and piece size.
 With merkle torrents, the piece size can be the minimum block size (16 kB), which lets peers verify every block of data received from peers, immediately.
 This gives a minimum turnaround time and completely removes the problem of identifying malicious